Where to Eat in Chinatown

 Penang

 People who know Penang on North 10th Street love it, and so will you.
 One reason?
-Penang’s roti canai will alter the course of your Philadelphia dining life: it’s crisp and chewy at the same time, hot from its frying oil, thin as a tissue, and served with a chunky, caramel-colored chicken and potato curry for dipping.
-Go with a group and fill the table with roti, Malaysian noodles, and grilled-sticky satay; or go on a date and drink a couple of Tsing Taos with someone you want to sleep with.
+Penang’s roti canai will alter the course of your Philadelphia dining life: It’s crisp and chewy at the same time, hot from its frying oil, thin as a tissue, and served with a chunky caramel-colored meat and potato curry for dipping.
+Go with a group, and fill the table with roti, Malaysian noodles and satay.
+Or go on a date and drink a couple of Tsingtaos with someone special.
 The menu is big, and there are no wrong orders, so go now and go often.
 117 North 10th Street.

 Ray’s Cafe & Tea House

-Ray’s is one of those restaurants in Philadelphia that people don’t talk enough about.
-This daytime cafe serves a wide variety of handmade Taiwanese dumplings alongside excellent slow-drip coffee made in siphons.
-Go for breakfast on one visit and then come again for lunch or dinner.
+Ray’s is one of those restaurants in Philadelphia that people don’t talk about enough.
+This daytime cafe serves a wide variety of handmade Taiwanese dumplings, beef noodle soup, and excellent slow-drip coffee made in siphons.
+Go for breakfast on one visit, then come again for lunch or an afternoon snack.
 141 North 9th Street.

 Yi Pin

-Yi Pin serves Szechuan specialties, like some solid dry pepper fish as well as hot pot and Northwestern-style barbecued skewers.
+Yi Pin serves Sichuan specialties like a solid dry pepper fish as well as hot pot and Northwestern-style barbecued skewers.
 But what makes this restaurant stand out is the fact that Yi Pin stays open until midnight every night.
-They have a stage in the middle of the dining room for karaoke and live performances.
+Plus, they have a stage in the middle of the dining room for karaoke and live performances.
 As long as you’re not set on having a quiet, intimate dinner, you’re in for a good time here.
 1026 Race Street.

 Tom’s Dim Sum

-Tom’s Dim Sum serves xiao long bao that are so plump and filled with steamy broth, the restaurant ought to have lines of people waiting every day.
-But, for whatever reason, there aren’t usually any lines here (so you can almost always get a seat).
-Cantonese and Shanghainese dim sum is only part of what they do here at Tom’s; the family-style dishes and daily specials are worth looking into as well.
+Tom’s Dim Sum serves xiao long bao that are so plump and filled with steamy broth, the restaurant ought to have lines of people waiting every single day.
+But for whatever reason, there aren’t usually any lines at all here, so you can almost always get a seat.
+Cantonese and Shanghainese dim sum is only part of what they do at Tom’s; the family-style dishes and daily specials are worth looking into as well.
 Regardless of your approach, make sure to order the scallion pancake — they’re the best scallion pancakes you’ll ever eat under a bridge.
-(Well, actually, they might be the best scallion pancakes you might eat anywhere in Philadelphia, but we’re confident about the bridge statement).
+(Well, actually, they might be the best scallion pancakes you can eat anywhere in Philadelphia, but we’re totally confident about that bridge thing.)
 59 North 11th Street.

 Dae Bak

-To get to this Korean spot, you have to go into Chinatown Square — the food hall on Race Street where you can get poke, bao buns, and ice cream all in the same place — and walk upstairs to the second floor.
-Dae Bak’s menu has an entire section dedicated to soft, savory soondubu.
-Customize yours by picking a spice level (options range from “plain” to “very spicy”) and various protein toppings.
-If you want something classic, stick to the kimchi soondubu jjigae.
-Dae Bak also serves naengmyun, which is ideal for a hot, sticky day and can be tricky to find outside of Olney — where most of the city’s great Korean food is located.
+To get to this Korean spot, you have to go into Chinatown Square — the food hall on Race Street where you can get poke, bao buns and ice cream all in the same place — and walk upstairs to the second floor.
+Dae Bak’s menu has an entire section dedicated to soft, savory tofu stews.
+If you want something classic, stick to the dolsot bibim bap.
 1016 Race Street.

 Chubby Cattle

 At this sleek hot pot restaurant, you order via iPad, pick your ingredients from a refrigerated conveyor belt, and grab your meal from a magnetic train system.
-The broths have poetic names like “Beautiful Tomato” and “Deepest Hell,” plus wagyu beef tongue that’s shaped like a rose, hand-made noodles galore, and hot pot available in sizes for sharing or not-sharing.
-Chubby Cattle — which has locations in other cities like Vegas and Denver — might be a preview of the way that we’ll all be eating at some point in the future.
+The broths have poetic names like “Beautiful Tomato” and “Hellish Spicy,” plus Wagyu beef tongue that’s shaped like a rose, handmade noodles galore, and hot pot available in sizes for sharing … or not-sharing.
+Chubby Cattle — which has locations in other cities, including Vegas and Denver — might be a preview of the way we’ll all be eating in the future, but aren’t we lucky we can get a preview right now?
 146 North 10th Street.

 Terakawa Ramen